braddmg/GenFlow/README.md

 ```bash
 GenFlow -h
  ```
-This will show this message:
+This will show the next message:
 ```bash
 Don't worry; sometimes we also don't know what to do. <br>
 Syntax: script [-f|-h|-g|-t|-G|-F] <br>